4th Michigan Cavalry Regiment: Service

 The 4th Michigan Cavalry fought alongside the 7th Pennsylvania Cavalry, the 4th United States Cavalry and the Chicago Board of Trade Battery as part of Colonel Minty's Sabre Brigade for much of the war.
-These units fought at Murfreeboro, Stones River, Shelbyville, Reed's Bridge, Chickamauga, Noonday Creek, Atlanta, Kilpatrick Raid and Selma.
+These units fought at Murfreesboro, Stones River, Shelbyville, Reed's Bridge, Chickamauga, Noonday Creek, Atlanta, Kilpatrick Raid and Selma.

 The 4th Michigan Cavalry was involved in the capture of Macon, Georgia, on April 20, 1865, along with Col. Henry Harnden and the 1st Wisconsin Cavalry.
 Subsequently, a detachment of the regiment participated in the pursuit and capture of Jefferson Davis at Irwinville, Georgia, on May 10.
-Among the troopers credited with playing a key role in identifying and capturing Davis were George Munger and Andrew Bee and [Corporal Baxter B. Bennett] who secured possession of Jeff Davis (Jefferson Davis) spurs.
+Among the troopers credited with playing a key role in identifying and capturing Davis were George Munger and Andrew Bee and Corporal Baxter B. Bennett who secured possession of Jeff Davis (Jefferson Davis) spurs.
 The spurs were kept in his possession for many years until a family member donated them to a museum in Michigan, which transferred the spurs to the Jefferson Davis collection.
 Also involved in the capture of Davis was Corporal John William Bowles of Company M.

 The 4th was assigned to routine duty at Macon and then at Nashville, Tennessee, until the end of June.
 The regiment mustered out on July 1, 1865.